dotnet/coreclr/Documentation/building/linux-instructions.md

 `microsoft/dotnet-buildtools-prereqs:ubuntu-16.04-c103199-20180628134544: image name`

 `./build.sh: command to be run in the container`

+In order to not have to pass the long image each time you can give it a tag so you can refer to it via the tag using building Linux Release bits on Windows as an example -

+`docker tag microsoft/dotnet-buildtools-prereqs:ubuntu-16.04-c103199-20180628134544 linux-x64`

+`docker run --rm -v d:\coreclr2:/coreclr -w /coreclr linux-x64 ./build.sh -release`

+To run a test with the above example -

+`docker run --rm -v d:\coreclr2:/coreclr -w /coreclr linux-x64 /coreclr/bin/tests/Linux.x64.Release/Tests/Core_Root/corerun bin/tests/Linux.x64.Release/GC/API/GC/Collect0/Collect0.exe -coreroot=/coreclr/bin/tests/Linux.x64.Release/Tests/Core_Root`

+*ARM/ARM64 builds*

 If you are attempting to cross build for arm/arm64 then use the crossrootfs location to set the ROOTFS_DIR.
 The command would add `-e ROOTFS_DIR=<crossrootfs location>`.
 See [Docker Images](#Docker-Images) for the crossrootfs location.
 In addition you will need to specify `cross`.